Infineon/mtb-example-wlan-offloads/README.md

 Use the Device Configurator tool to configure TCP keepalive and the host MCU WAKE pin.

-Cypress packages a default *design.modus* file for each [supported kit](#supported-kits).
+Cypress packages a default *design.modus* file for each [supported kit](#supported-kits-make-variable-target).
 This does not enable any low-power feature such as ARP offload, packet filter, or TCP keepalive offload.
 However, this can be a good reference to start the configuration from scratch as needed by the application.

-For this TCP keepalive Offload application demonstration, a pre-configured *design.modus* file that overrides the default kit configuration is provided for each supported kit.
+For this TCP keepalive offload application demonstration, a pre-configured *design.modus* file that overrides the default kit configuration is provided for each supported kit.
 These files are located in the project folder under *COMPONENT_CUSTOM_DESIGN_MODUS/TARGET_\<kit>*.

+**Note:** This section provides instructions only for the targets CY8CPROTO-062-4343W and CY8CKIT-062S2-43012.
+For other targets, you can follow the same instructions to create custom configuration.
+Refer to the *../mtb_shared/TARGET_\<kit>/latest-v2.X/COMPONENT_BSP_DESIGN_MODUS/GeneratedSource/cycfg_pins.h* for  the pin details such as CYBSP_WIFI_HOST_WAKE.

 The Makefile specifies that the application should use the custom configuration instead of the default configuration by adding `"CUSTOM_DESIGN_MODUS"` to the `COMPONENTS` variable and adding `"BSP_DESIGN_MODUS"` to the `DISABLE_COMPONENTS` variable.
 This custom configuration has the necessary settings enabled for the feature to work except for the IP address of the server (your PC).